 - Fishing Gear - Accidental capture in fishing gear, such as gillnets, trawls, traps, pots, and longlines, is a continued threat for turtles.
 See NOAA's Fisheries Interactions/Protected Species Bycatch.

 - Boat Strikes - When turtles come to the surface to breathe, rest, or feed, they are vulnerable to collisions from boats.
-See the Sea Turtle Foundation website for more information on the causes and impacts of Boat Strikes.

 - Trash and Marine Debris - Turtles are known to eat trash when they mistake it for food (particularly plastic bags, which look a lot like jellyfish when floating in the ocean).
 They can also become entangled in discarded and lost fishing line and rope.
 See NOAA's Marine Debris Program website.

 Sea turtles have been around since the age of the dinosaurs.
 You can help safeguard their populations today by: